blabla1337/skf-flask/skf/markdown/code_examples/java/1-code_example--CSRF_Token_JSF--.md

 /*

-the following function is used to generate the new Session which then is added to the already existing session.
+the following function used to generate the new Session which then is added to the already existing session.

 */